AlexandreGazagnes/awdible/.github/ISSUE_TEMPLATE/bug_report.md

 _Write here the expected behavior_

-## Minimal but working code sample to ease bug fix for `audible` team
+## Minimal but working code sample to ease bug fix for `awdible` team

-_Write here the minimal code sample to ease bug fix for `audible` team_
+_Write here the minimal code sample to ease bug fix for `awdible` team_